Lewis Namier Papers

 After retiring from Manchester in 1953, Namier worked on the History of Parliament series, with particular responsibility for the period 1754–90.

-The archive contains notes and drafts of The Structure of Politics, but it chiefly consists of post-war material relating to the History of Parliament series (Namier was responsible for the period 1754–90) and his biography of Charles Townshend.
+The archive contains notes and drafts of The Structure of Politics, but it chiefly consists of post-war material relating to the History of Parliament series (Namier was responsible for the period 1754–90) and Namier's biography of Charles Townshend.
+There are also manuscript and typescript essays, lecture notes and reviews by Namier, nearly all of which ideal with 18th-century English politics, but with some on 19th-century European history.